-We’re not trying to pull some snow job on you (like you didn’t think I’d go there) — collecting the money you save by splitting a sandwich is not your quick and easy way to pay off $20,000 in student loan debt.
+We’re not trying to pull some snow job on you (like you didn’t think I’d go there) — collecting the money you save by splitting a sandwich is not your quick and easy way to pay off $20,000 in credit card debt.

 Let’s look at another example:

 You’re trying to pay off a credit card with a $3,000 balance that’s charging you 17% interest and requires a $90 minimum monthly payment.
-Check out the difference you could make if you could accumulate $100 extra dollars through the snowflake strategy:
+Check out the difference you could make if you could accumulate $100 extra through the debt snowflake method:

 You’d save about $670 and shave 28 months of your debt payback timeline.
 Let it snow!